Nikhil2408/Building-a-Kubernetes-Cluster-Manually-i.e.-without-using-kubeadm/README.md

 2. The remaining commands can be done using kubectl.
 To connect with kubectl, either log in to one of the control nodes and run kubectl there or open an SSH tunnel for port 6443 to the load balancer server and use kubectl locally.
 Here I will be doing by ssh login.

+Open the ssh in another terminal on local machine and execute the next command in another terminal.
 ```javascript
 ssh -L 6443:localhost:6443 user@<your Load balancer cloud server public IP>
 ```